contember/docs/docs/reference/admin/pages/links.md

 title: Links and redirects
 ---

+Contember's `Link` component and `useRedirect` hook offer powerful navigation capabilities within your application.
+The `Link` component creates hyperlinks to various routes, with support for both static and dynamic route parameters.
+The `useRedirect` hook, on the other hand, provides programmable navigation, letting you change routes based on application logic.
+These tools facilitate a highly navigable and interactive user interface.
+Further details can be found in the main documentation section.

 ## Links

 The `Link` component allows you to create a link to a specific route in your application.
 The `to` prop specifies the destination page: